 Whether you simply don’t want to spend a lot of money on a suitcase, or you need one ASAP and you are looking for the cheapest options, I’ve got you covered.
 In this section, we will take a look at some of the most affordable but quality luggage you can get your hands on.

 This suitcase has everything you would expect from Samsonite; spinner wheels, a TSA lock, a telescopic handle and it is an expandable carry on spinner too.
 It is made of polycarbonate, one of my favorites when it comes to hardshell suitcases.
 Polycarbonate is lightweight and durable; its only downside is that it scuffs easily.
 However, the texture of the suitcase is such that marks and scuffs will not be as visible as on a smooth surface.
 Which means it's great for checked luggage.

 Sasmsonite truly is one of the best luggage manufacturers out there, and their suitcases rarely disappoint.
 You can expect the same standard of quality on every single one, as well as the same limited 10-year warranty.
 The Centric is currently on sale, so hurry up and get yours while you still can (click on that button below)!

 Delsey is another excellent manufacturer; it is even compared to Samsonite fairly often.
 I already reviewed their entire Titanium line here, so be sure to check that out as well.
 If the Samsonite Centric is too small for you, then this one is a great option.
-The 25” suitcase is expandable by 2 inches, which will allow you to comfortably pack for longer trips.
+This 25” spinner luggage is actually expandable by 2 inches, which will allow you to comfortably pack for longer trips.

-Just like the Samsonite, this suitcase is also made of polycarbonate.
+Just like the Samsonite, the Helium Aero suitcase is also made of polycarbonate.
 It has a matte finish that certainly makes is look elegant, as well as a texture that will hide most scuffs and scratches.
-The Titanium also features spinner wheels, a TSA lock and an aluminum telescopic handle.
+The Titanium also features spinner wheels, a TSA lock and an aluminum handle.
 Additionally, it is also equipped with soft touch carry handles, for your ultimate comfort.

 I just love the interior of this particular luggage.
-One packing compartment can be secured with a zippered divider, which is always a bonus.
+One section can be secured with a zippered divider, which is always a bonus.
 There’s also several pockets inside the suitcase, so you can pack any smaller items in them.
 Pockets also allow for better organization and also easier access to certain items.
 The bottom compartment has tie-down straps that promise to keep your belongings in place.
 All in all, it is one of the best hardside suitcases you can get, especially for such a low price, and it a great option for checked luggage.

 This is another great low budget option for you.
 It is made of ABS plastic, which is actually lighter than polycarbonate.
 However, it is also less durable than polycarbonate, so the Tourister Moonlight might have a shorter lifespan than the previous two suitcases.
 You will get a 10-year limited warranty with it though, and that is somewhat reassuring.
 In addition to that, this suitcase is available in 3 different designs, two of which are actually very beautiful prints.

 In this section we will take a look at some of the more expensive, but still only the best hardside luggage.
 We will check out 2 larger suitcases and one carry on; however, keep in mind that all of these are available in different sizes – they just cost different amounts of money.

-The DLX Spinner is another great piece of hardside luggage by Samsonite.
+The DLX Spinner is another of the best hardside suitcases made by Samsonite.
 It is made of polycarbonate and framed with Aluminum, making it very impact resistant and durable.
 A big bonus of the DLX Spinner is that it is a zipperless suitcase, and features latch closing.
 If you, like me, are a fan of zipperless luggage, be sure to check out this review of the best zipperless options for 2018.

 This Samsonite suitcase is equipped with a TSA friendly combination latch lock and double spinner wheels, as you would probably expect.
 It also has a retractable handle, as well as a couple of soft touch carry handles.
 Unfortunately, it is not an expandable suitcase, and in terms of packing space, what you see is what you get.

-The interior of the suitcase is where things get interesting.
-It is fully lined, and it features two packing compartments.
+The interior of the hardside suitcase is where things get interesting.
+It is fully lined, and it features two packing areas.
 Both compartments have tie-down straps, as well as full zippered dividers with pockets (a big plus!).

 Additionally, a hanger, two laundry bags and shoe bags are also included in the purchase of the Chatelet.
 With this suitcase, you will not only stand out wherever you go, but you will also get excellent value for money.

-This suitcase is made of aluminum, with magnesium alloy bumper corners for better impact resistance.
+This hardside luggage is made of aluminum, with magnesium alloy bumper corners for better impact resistance.
 Aluminum is an incredibly lightweight material; however, it is less durable than polycarbonate, and more easily damaged.

-This TravelKing suitcase opens up into 2 packing compartments that are both lined with waterproof nylon.
+This TravelKing suitcase opens up into 2 sections that are both lined with waterproof nylon.
 In case you decide to use this as a life raft, at least you can have some peace of mind knowing that your belongings will stay dry.

 There are also 2 divider panels on the inside; one panel is attached to the tie-down straps and has several pockets, and the other divider can be secured with hooks, and has one large meshed zip pocket.

 Those of you that love to treat yourselves with expensive goodies will enjoy this section.
-We’ll take a look at some of the best luxurious luggage options out there, to help you find the best one for you.
+We’ll take a look at some of the best hardside luggage options for the luxury lover.

 This suitcase is made of aluminum-magnesium, with protective plastic bumps on the corners.
 This is a really lightweight material; however, it scratches and even dents easily, which is a bummer.
 The Topas also has a rubber seal, which means that it is waterproof, and that your belongings will always sty dry.
 Additionally, I also did a full review of this suitcase, so be sure to check that out as well if you decide to get it.

 This is a zipperless suitcase; it features double latch closure.
 Both latches can be secured with TSA approved locks, which is always a bonus.
-The Topas also has double spinner wheels as well as a telescopic handle.
+The Topas also has double spinner wheels too.
 Unfortunately, the handle can only be locked to one position – when it is extended 30” above ground.
 This might not be a comfortable height for everyone, so be sure to double check that before purchase.

 The interior of the Topas features 2 packing compartments, both of which are equipped with flex-divider system.
 Both divider panels have pockets that allow you to store any smaller items in them.
 Additionally, this luggage also has a discreet add-a-bag holder.
 It is hidden on the front of the suitcase, and it is not really noticeable if you don’t know what to look for.
 When you want to use it, you just pull out the belt, and pull it through the handle of the bag that you want to secure.

 The Herringbone has zipper closure, with a TSA approved combination lock.
-It is also equipped with double spinner wheels and a telescopic handle that can be locked with the push of a button.
-The telescopic handles, as well as the carry handles have leather, hand-stitched details which really emphasize the luxurious aspect of this suitcase.
+It is also equipped with double spinner wheels and a telescoping handle that can be locked with the push of a button.
+The main handle, as well as the carry handles have leather, hand-stitched details which really emphasize the luxurious aspect of this suitcase.
 Honestly, it just looks gorgeous.
 If you want to stand out from the airport crowd, then go with the Herringbone.

 The interior of this suitcase is unique, when compared to the rest of the luggage in the review.
 Both packing compartments are lined with polyester; however, the lining features signature Ted Baker bird print, really making it stand out.